mu326668629/document-converter/README.md

 document-converter
 ==================

 You can convert various file formats back and forth.
-Supported formats are PDF, HTML etc.
+Supported formats are PDF, HTML, DOC, PPT and TXT